Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/API Documentation.rst

 You can also generate the Doxygen yourself and browse it locally.

-From your project, change directory into the 'Isobus-plus-plus' folder.
+From your project, change directory into the 'AgIsoStack-plus-plus' folder.

 .. code-block:: bash

-   cd Isobus-plus-plus
+   cd AgIsoStack-plus-plus

 Make sure you have Doxygen installed.